0x4248/ImgVis/README.md

 ImgVis.combined_line_2d("example.png")
 ```

+## Demo script

+The demo script is located in the [demo.py](demo.py) file.
+This script will run all the functions with the example image.

 ## Licence

 This project is licenced under the GNU General Public License v3.0.
 See the [LICENCE](LICENCE) file for more information.